All Arrowmen should be committed to camping promotion. This is one of the Order’s most important commitments to Scouting.

 The Lodge Executive Committee agreed to help the camping committee by providing a camp promotions video.

-The lodge is currently working on a ‘Where to Go Camping’ website with a listing of nearby places to camp and hike for packs, troops, teams, and Venturing crews.
+The lodge is currently working on a ‘Where to Go Camping’ website with a listing of nearby places to camp and hike for packs, troops and crews.
 Units with this information have a tool that enables them to do more year-round camping.